sfstoolbox/sfs-matlab/README.md

 * audio (e.g. for wavwrite)
 * signal (e.g. for firls)

+**Impulse responses**
+The Toolbox uses the [SOFA](http://sofaconventions.org/) file format for handling impulse response data sets like HRTFs.
+If you want to use this functionality you also have to install the [SOFA API for Matlab/Octave](https://github.com/sofacoustics/API_MO), which you can add to your paths by executing `SOFAstart`.

-After setting up the Toolbox and can made one of the magic following things with it:
+After setting up the Toolbox you can made one of the magic following things with it.

 Usage
 -----